canvas-ai/canvas-synapsd/src/README.md

-# SynapsD
+# SynapsDB

 Naive implementation of a bitmap-centered context-based indexing engine.
-Main function is to:
+Main functions are to:

-- index all user-related events and data regardless of the source or location
+- Index all user-related events and data regardless of the source or location
-- provide relevant data to the context user is working in(user, global/system)
+- Provide relevant data to the context user is working in (user, global/system)
 - Optimize RAG workloads with contextual information
 - (At some point) Integrate into the inference engine